ariannasg/FizzBuzzKata/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All tests pass locally
 - [ ] There are no vulnerability warnings
 - [ ] There are no dependency deprecation warnings
-- [ ] Ticket has been updated accordingly
 - [ ] New logging has been added (if needed)
 - [ ] Documentation has been updated accordingly (if needed)